 There are many elements to a 3D printer that make it complex and therefore, less safe than common household appliances.
 It is, however, quite rare for a 3D printer to fail in a dangerous way and most of the time it just results in a bad quality final print.

-You are unlikely to experience much issues with a well put together Ender 3 printer.
+You are unlikely to experience many issues with a well put together Ender 3 printer.

 From the high temperature extruder, to heated beds to motors and fans there are many issues that can occur.
 The problems come in due to the nature of how 3D printing processes are set up.

 You have very high levels of control to set your 3D prints up, whereas household appliances operate how the manufacturer intended for you to operate, with knobs and switches.

 Most people aren’t electrical engineers so might not be clued-up in knowing what to check and look for, but this side of things is very important.

 Electronic fires can easily spread around a room, even if the chances are small of it starting are small.
 An example of a way a flame can start is a connector not being able to handle the current from the heated bed.